google/cdep/doc/authoring.md

 ## Step 8 -- Create a manifest file with coordinate for this package
 This creates a file called cdep-manifest.yml that describes the package.
 You can also do this step in a text editor if you like.

-Note that *GITHUB_NAME* below should be replaced by your Github user name.
+Note that my name (jomof) below should be replaced by your Github user name.
 Also note that artifactId must match the name of the Github repo from the fork in Step 1.
 If it doesn't CDep won't be able to locate it later.

 ```
 printf "%s\r\n" "coordinate:" > upload/cdep-manifest.yml
-printf "  %s\r\n" "groupId: com.github.*GITHUB_NAME*" >> upload/cdep-manifest.yml
+printf "  %s\r\n" "groupId: com.github.jomof" >> upload/cdep-manifest.yml
 printf "  %s\r\n" "artifactId: boringssl-tutorial" >> upload/cdep-manifest.yml
 printf "  %s\r\n" "version: 0.0.0"  >> upload/cdep-manifest.yml
 ```